miadugas/Beast-of-Burden/README.md

 A new Flutter project.

-## A production ready native iOS and Android app that uses a SQLite database with Flutter.
+## Android and iOS app that uses a SQLite database for local storage.